 There are approximately 65 waterfront properties on Clear Lake, the majority of which are used on a seasonal basis.
 Most lots are good-sized, with 100 feet of more of waterfront, and there are some exceptionally large lots on the south eastern shore.

 Clear Lake is the most expensive of the smaller lakes in this region, attributable primarily to its easy access and to the allure of its crystal-clear water.
-There have been only six sales on the lake since 2017, although five of these occurred in 2019.
-These 2019 sales were all in the $500,000 to $600,000 range.
+There have been only five MLS sales on the lake since 2020, ranging in price from $398,000 to $1,500,000.